Tpaga/tpaga-ruby/README.md

 Managing credit cards
 ---

-You can add a credit card to an existing customer:
+You can add a credit card to existing customers:

 ```ruby
 # build the credit card object to create